 New Zealand’s South Island

-Flying to the South Island from the north in New Zealand was pleasurable as we were passing the Kaikoura Ranges.
+Flying to the South Island from the North Island was scenic as we were passing the Kaikoura Ranges.
 The two parallel ranges of mountains could be seen from a great distance, including the southern coast of the North Island.
 I was on a plane from Rotorua to Christchurch in October and I was already stunned by the marvelous landscape of the South Island before landing.

 Staying on an alpaca farm

-As we were talking with the lady at the alpaca farm, Cheryl, she said it might take 20 years for the restoration to be done, and lots of tourist activities are basically suspended for the last few years.
+As we were talking with the lady at the alpaca farm, Cheryl, she said it might take 20 years for the restoration to be done, and lots of tourist activities have basically been suspended in the last few years.
 That’s why I could still see lots and lots of construction sites, and restoration work in the city center.

 However, it could be hard for tourists to avoid Christchurch completely as it’s still the hub for flights to enter the South Island and the starting point of the TranzAlpine Train and Coastal Pacific Scenic Train.
 Besides, the surrounding towns in the Canterbury region remained intact, such as Akaroa and Kaikoura; and there are several places in the city that are worth a visit.